 - Ask around your homeschool groups for a mom (or dad) who’d be willing to teach an art class

-Online art classes are another great option for in-home art lessons, especially when there isn’t a local teacher available.
+Online art classes are another great option, especially when there isn’t a local teacher available.
 You and your child can use the computer to access a variety of classes geared toward your child’s interests.
 Many of these classes allow you to work at your own pace, so you can fit them into your schedule.

 We have several art and drawing books that the girls often pull out on their own.
 It works great to fill in our school day if our other subjects are finished quickly.
 Some of the books we’ve used include (affiliate links):